 What Is a Guinea Pig's Temperature Tolerance?

-Bearing mind that many states are much colder, you will need to ensure their outdoor housing is insulated and protected enough to prevent them becoming ill or bring them inside.
+If winters where you live are much colder you should strongly consider keeping them indoors.
+However, if you do choose to house them outside, you will need to ensure their outdoor housing is insulated and protected enough to prevent them becoming ill.

-Summers can also pose a threat as the temperature goes above 20°C and if it exceeds 26°C your guinea pig can be in danger of suffering from heatstroke.
+Hot (or even quite warm) summers can also pose a threat as the temperature goes above 62°F and if it exceeds 78°F your guinea pig can be in danger of suffering from heatstroke, another potentially fatal condition.
+Remember when it is warm that the temperature in the hutch will be hotter than the air temperature outside the hutch.

 How to Keep Guinea Pigs Warm in Winter

-Once autumn starts and the colder weather begins, you need to think about how to keep your guinea pigs warm over the coming months.
+When the warm months are coming to a close, you need to think about how to prevent your guinea pigs from getting too cold over the following months.

 Sometimes it it simply too cold for them and you will have to bring them indoors.
 Wind and rain are also not good for them so they need to be protected from these extreme weather conditions.

-If you are keeping your guinea pigs outside, this is how you should prepare your hutch or housing for the winter:
+If your climate is not excessively cold and you can keep your guinea pigs outside, you must still make sure you prepare your hutch or housing for the colder weather:

-A lot more bedding should be provided in the winter months to ensure they are warm enough.
-Guinea pigs can never have too much hay so give them plenty.
-A pigloo stuffed with hay will give them a warmer enclosed space to sleep and will keep out the draughts.
+A lot more bedding should be provided in the winter months to ensure your guinea pigs are warm enough.
+They can never have too much hay so give them plenty.
+A pigloo stuffed with hay will give them a warmer enclosed space to sleep and will keep out the drafts.

 Felt roofing will protect the hutch from damp, wet weather.
-The hutch should have 2-3 layers of felt roofing and the roof (which should slope so that it is high at the front and low at the back) should overhang on all sides.
+The hutch should have 2-3 layers of felt roofing and the roof should slope so that it is high at the front and low at the back and overhang on all sides.
 Make sure you buy a good quality hutch that has this protection.

 Keep Rain & Wind Out with a Hutch Cover

-These protective rain covers (also known as hutch huggers) are great for protecting your pets from the wet weather but can lead to condensation inside the hutch and damp bedding.
+Hutch rain covers (also known as hutch huggers) are great for protecting your pets from the wet weather but can lead to condensation inside the hutch and dampen the bedding.
 This can cause your guinea pigs to catch a chill.

-To avoid condensation, ensure there is still plenty of airflow into the hutch whilst making sure the rain can’t penetrate.
+To avoid condensation, ensure there is plenty of airflow into the hutch while at the same time making sure the rain can’t penetrate.

 Put a Carpet or Blanket Over the Hutch Front